pdf-raku/PDF-Style-raku/README.md

 p6-PDF-Compose
 ==============

-Experimental PDF rendering of basic text.
-CSS like styling rules and box model.
+Experimental PDF composition with HTML like cordinate systems and text/image markup; CSS like styling rules and box model.

+This will be more familar to those from an HTML background and may form a useful basis for HTML rendering.

 Initial version likely to have:
 - support for core fonts only, latin-1 encoding